-6.1 There are positive reputational implications for the Council resulting from the decision to support a lease to the Group.
-The lease agreement will primarily enable continued use of the premise and will allow expansion and the proposal to receive specific, tailored and localised management and the opportunity to invest and improve the site for the benefit and use by the community.
+There are positive reputational implications for the Council resulting from the decision to support a lease to the ITC.
+The lease agreement will primarily enable continued use of the Site but will allow future investment opportunities for enhancement as well as a localised management offer for the benefit and use by the local community.
 The Council's communications service has been briefed of the proposal and will issue any information requirements in respect to this proposal.

-7 FINANCIAL CONSIDERATIONS
+7. FINANCIAL CONSIDERATIONS

-- 7.1 The proposal outlined within the report supports the Council's key outcomes of a stronger community, by enabling the Group to create an offering and support to the community and in maintaining the condition of the Site; enable community use and will ensure a Public owned Site to be used, enhanced to support a recognised demand. - 7.2 The repair and maintenance cost of the site will be financed through the Group's own resources.
-Any future investment will be subject to the Groups own resources and access to grant funding which will remove the financial commitment from the Council.
+7.1 The proposal outlined within the report supports the Council's key outcomes of a stronger community, by enabling the ITC and community, in support of the

+Borough's playing pitch strategy, to use and enhance the Site; which will ensure a public owned Site is available to support a recognised demand.

-7.3 On an ongoing basis the proposal will require no capital and revenue expenditure to be provided from the Council and result in an average annual revenue saving of circa £3k.
+- 7.2 The repair and maintenance cost of the Site will be financed through the ITC's own resources.
+Any future investment will be subject to the ITC's own resources and access to external grant funding which will remove the financial commitment from the Council. - 7.3 On an ongoing basis the proposal will require no capital and revenue expenditure to be provided from the Council and result in an average annual revenue saving of £6k.
 This is consistent with the Council's policy to contribute to improved value for money and supports the financial objective and our determination to be an efficient and effective Council.